 The Victorian Desalination Plant was built to meet our growing water needs as we face ongoing challenges from population growth and climate change.
 Learn how it works and the role it plays in securing our water supply.

 Why we need a desalination plant

 The Victorian Desalination Plant plays a critical role in Melbourne’s water future.

 It was announced as a project during the Millennium Drought when water storage levels were critically low (16.5% in our largest reservoir), and can now deliver up to 150 billion litres of high-quality drinking water a year.

 That’s around one-third of Melbourne’s annual water needs – or around 60,000 Olympic swimming pools.

-But because it can only meet part of our annual water demand, it needs to be used early and often to:
+But because it can only meet part of our annual water demand, it needs to be used proactively to:

 - build a buffer in our storages, by regularly topping up our reservoirs

 - take pressure off our reservoirs during drier periods and droughts.